 The Band's vocalist is Stephie Goode, who was educated at the Indiana University School of Music and studied under the great Eugene Bayless.

 The Continentals Orchestra plays a variety of music — Latin, swing, mambo, rumba, waltzes, some beach and country, ballads, vocals, 30's–2010's — popular and contemporary.
 The orchestra seeks to play the styles of music that customers prefer and will also adapt to the preference of the dancers.
-We play danceable music and swing music as revived by Linda Rondstat, Harry Connick Jr., Michael Buble, Diana Krall & Rod Stewart.
+We play danceable music and swing music as revived by Linda Ronstadt, Harry Connick Jr., Michael Buble, Diana Krall & Rod Stewart.

-A break-out jazz combo is available for smaller and/or more intimate events.
+The Continental Combo, a break-out jazz combo is available for smaller and/or more intimate events.

 Vic Jordan (Trumpet),

 Ben Shaw (Trumpet),

 Dick Sloane (Trombone),

 Vernon Sykes (Percussion),